-The DRI's land use mix appears to be generally consistent with the RDG, specifically in terms of fostering a sense of community by developing town centers, village centers or other places of centralized location.
-The intensity of this proposed project appears to generally align with the RDG's recommended range of densities and building heights for Developing Suburbs.
-County leadership and staff, along with the development team, should collaborate to ensure maximum sensitivity to nearby neighborhoods, land uses, structures and natural resources.
+The DRI's land use mix appears to be generally consistent with the RDG, specifically in terms of the project connecting to multiple adjacent roadways, and in fostering a sense of community by developing town centers, village centers or other places of centralized location.
+The intensity of this proposed project generally aligns with the RDG's recommended parameters regarding density and building height for Developing Suburbs.
+However, many areas near the site - particularly to the east and south - are unlike this DRI as they are predominated by residential uses.
+Therefore it will be critical for County leadership and staff, along with the applicant team, to collaborate to the greatest extent possible to ensure maximum sensitivity and mitigate potential impacts to nearby local governments, neighborhoods, natural resources and land uses.
 This includes the multifamily residential complex to the east on Laurel Crossing Parkway, which is the DRI's closest neighboring land use.